Saying goodbye to Heathcote...

 Jay and I were waiting to bring her to the airport and heard her as she walked down the same stairs she had run down so many times as child, a teenager and now a young woman.
 I heard the familiar sound of her steps and then a big pause.
 She took a deep breath and as she turned the corner, the tears came.
 Jay and I wrapped our arms around her, in tears ourselves and tried to comfort her with the only words we could find, "we know sweetie, we know."

-We have raised four children in this wonderful neighborhood full of families.
+We have raised four children in this wonderful neighborhood full of families we love.
 Within seconds of opening the back door, Emmie could be eating pancakes with Katie at the Friedlander's kitchen counter or building a fort made out of sticks in their back yard.
 If she wasn't at the Fried's house, you could find her sitting by the fire at the Holden's, indulging in Ellie's home baked goods with Abbey.
-(And let's not forget her first kiss in the woods, otherwise known by the kids as "the village"!)
+(And let's not forget her first kiss in the woods, otherwise known by the kids as "the village.”)

 Needless to say, there was never a dull moment for any of the kids growing up, TOGETHER on Heathcote!